mark-summerfield/uxf/py/README.md

 ## Changes

+- 2.5.0 Switched to new int UXF header version (i.e., `uxf 1` instead of `uxf 1.0`); hopefully this breaking change won't affect anyone.
 - 2.4.6 Bugfix: `-c|--compact` now works correctly if output is stdout.
 - 2.4.5 Tweaked `__str__()` support to output more newlines instead of spaces—this makes it slightly more human-friendly without increasing the